tqre/archlive/README.md

 # archlive
-Live Arch Linux with Saltstack
+Custom Live Arch Linux ISO on a usb stick and configuring Saltstack into it to have a ready ad-hoc minions.